5 Powerful Ways Parents Can Support Teens Struggling with Depression

 4) Connect with Trusted Resources

-Therapy can make a massive difference.
+Therapy can provide teens with a safe space to understand their feelings and learn healthier ways to cope.
 There are several types of therapy that can help with teen depression, such as:

 Don’t force them into a solution.
 Instead ask: ‘What do you need right now?’
 Remind them: ‘I’m here, and I’m not angry.’